1.FRY/ Kosovo: SERBS TO PARTICIPATE AT GENERAL ELECTIONS

 KFOR missions.

-In many respects, the elections are a great test for both
+In many respects, the elections are a great test

 foreign missions and Kosovar Albanians.
 Although it may sound